 Neville Shulman Awards 2012

 Earthwatch is delighted to announce the winners of the 2012 Neville Shulman Awards.
-The awards support emerging environmental leaders from Africa, Asia, Central and South America to plan and implement research and education-focused conservation projects.
-The initiative is funded by author and explorer Mr. Neville Shulman CBE.
+The awards support emerging environmental leaders from Africa, Asia, and Central and South America to plan and implement research- and education-focused conservation projects.
+The initiative is funded by author and explorer Neville Shulman CBE.

-Two successful applicants will receive a grant of £4000 (approx. $6,500 U.S.) to carry out projects, and five runners-up will receive £500 (approx. $800 U.S.) to contribute to training opportunities.
+Two successful applicants will receive a grant of £4,000 (approximately US$6,500) to carry out projects, and five runners-up will receive £500 (approximately US$800) to contribute to training opportunities.
 The recipients are early-career scientists who are nominated and mentored by Earthwatch scientists.
-As well as developing their own skills, they also bring extra dimensions to the Earthwatch projects with which they are associated – often a community or education angle which increases the positive impacts of research projects, and enhances the experience of volunteers participating on those projects.
+As well as developing their own skills, they also bring extra dimensions to the Earthwatch projects with which they are associated—often a community or education angle that increases the positive impacts of the research projects and enhances the experience of volunteers participating in those projects.

-The second winner of the full grant this year, Maria Isabel Estevez, 28 from Ecuador will work on a research project aimed at conserving the critically endangered brown-headed spider monkey in north-west Ecuador, under the guidance of Earthwatch scientist Dr Mika Peck.
-Maria will develop a forest community educational program with schools and teachers in north-west Ecuador to raise awareness of the need to protect primates.
-She also plans to establish and train a network of local community representatives to deliver environmental education programs, and to monitor and report on the status of endangered primates to gauge effectiveness of conservation programs.
-“I feel so proud to undertake this big challenge for the conservation of the critically endangered brown-headed spider monkey”, says Maria.
+The second winner of the full grant this year, 28-year-old Maria Isabel Estevez from Ecuador, will work on a research project aimed at conserving the critically endangered brown-headed spider monkey in northwest Ecuador under the guidance of Earthwatch scientist Dr. Mika Peck.
+Maria will develop a forest community educational program with schools and teachers Ecuador to raise awareness of the need to protect primates.
+She also plans to establish and train a network of local community representatives to deliver environmental education programs, and to monitor and report on the status of endangered primates to gauge the effectiveness of conservation programs.
+“I feel so proud to undertake this big challenge for the conservation of the critically endangered brown-headed spider monkey,” says Maria.